Joseph Anthony Galante: Bishop of Camden

 Galante was appointed bishop of Camden by John Paul II on March 23, 2004 and installed on April 30, 2004.

-On April 2, 2008, Galante announced large-scale mergers and closings of half of the parishes in the Diocese of Camden and was implicated three months later in a scandal by a New York Post article titled A Deal with the Devil, which revealed that Raffaello Follieri had bought Galante's beach house for $400,000 in 2007 shortly after Galante began the study that resulted in this 2008 announcement of the parish mergers and closings.
+On April 2, 2008, Galante announced large-scale mergers and closings of half of the parishes in the Diocese of Camden.
+He was implicated three months later in a scandal by a New York Post article titled A Deal with the Devil, which revealed that Raffaello Follieri had bought Galante's beach house for $400,000 in 2007.
+This happened shortly after Galante began the study that resulted in this 2008 announcement of the parish mergers and closings.
 In September 2008, Follieri pleaded guilty to conspiracy, wire fraud, and money laundering charges which arose from his defrauding investors through false and misleading statements, and received a 4 1/2-year prison sentence.
 The beach house was sold in 2010 for $310,000.
 Galante and Burkle were never charged with any crimes in relation to the scandal.

 In January 2011, parishioners of the closed St Mary's Parish in Malaga, New Jersey, re-entered the church and began an around-the-clock vigil that attracted regional and national media attention.
 In a 2011 letter to Catholics in his diocese, Galante announced that he was suffering from chronic kidney disease caused by diabetes, but indicated that he could continue to serve as bishop of Camden.